Sunxi devices as NAS

 While btrfs also has its downsides (calculation of real disk useage if you make use of compression, deduplication and snapshots for example) it's a great opportunity when being able to use mainline kernel.
 UAS is responsible for a speed boost when you carefully choose the USB-to-SATA bridge (should not only support UAS but SAT too to be able to use S.M.A.R.T.) and combined with btrfs' compression feature it accelerates disk access even more.
 And being able to fight 'bit rotting' to some extent (impossible without ECC-RAM) based on btrfs' checksumming is always great.

 Now only devices are missing.
 The few A20 boards mentioned on the top of the page are great but lack a bit CPU power when you want to make heavy use of filesystem compression.
-And up to now there exists no H3 based board that exposes all 4 USB ports without an internal hub and makes also use of GbE.
+R40 based boards perform here way better due to being quad-core.
+Or the few H3/H5 boards that feature GbE and expose all 4 USB ports directly: Orange Pi Plus 2E, Orange_Pi_PC_2 or the upcoming NanoPi M1 Plus.